benc-uk/smilr/kubernetes/helm/readme.md

 ![logo](https://datamountaineer.com/wp-content/uploads/2016/09/helm.png)

 This is a working Helm chart to deploy Smilr.
 It requires that you have an Ingress Controller deployed, which can be easily installed via Helm.
+Currently Helm 3 is required.

 # Quick Start